adrianmuino/Banking-System/README.md

 The underlying data structure used to store bank users in the banking system is a STL Map.

 ## NOTE:
-*If running this program of MacOs, you will need to run this program using the Xcode IDE and in the project settings, the Derived Data data must be set to the Banking-System project directory, otherwise, THIS PROGRAM WILL NOT COMPILE.

-*If running this program in any other IDE, make sure that the Derived Data is set to the Banking-System project directory, otherwise, THIS PROGRAM WILL NOT COMPILE.
-### THIS IS NECESSARY IN ORDER FOR THE "users.txt" FILE TO BE CREATED IN THE PROPER DIRECTORY.
+*If running this program on an IDE, you must specify that the Derived Data of the project will be saved inside of the Banking-System project directory.
+This can be done by changing the project settings.
+THIS IS NECESSARY IN ORDER FOR THE "users.txt" FILE TO BE CREATED IN THE PROPER DIRECTORY.
+Also, the Scheme of the project must specify that the working directory is the Banking-System project directory.
+THIS IS NECESSARY IN ORDER FOR THE PROGRAM TO COMPILE AND RUN PROPERLY.